bi+ history month

 Every oppressed community can point to disproportionately high rates of assault and murder.

-But the very highest numbers measure our desires to, and attempts to, kill ourselves.
+But the very highest numbers measure our desires and attempts to kill ourselves.

 Lots of situations can contribute to suicidal feelings.
 But studies consistently show that what's at the root of those feelings is thwarted belongingness or social isolation.